ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 ### "title"

-The "title" member is a JSON string containing a short, human-readable summary of the problem type.
+The title member is a JSON string containing a short, human-readable summary of the problem type.

 It SHOULD NOT change from occurrence to occurrence of the problem, except for purposes of localization (e.g., using proactive content negotiation; see {{HTTP, Section 12.1}}).